-The white-haired visitor sitting to Chili’s left had been quiet throughout Nicotine’s story; staring at his boots and showing no emotion.
-So, Chili, trying to be hospitable, asked him if he had something to say.
+The white-haired visitor sitting to Rufus’ left had been quiet throughout Del’s story; staring at his boots and showing no emotion.
+So, Rufus, trying to be hospitable, asked him if he had something to say.

 The way he wore his hat, all cockeyed and sweat-stained, was sad.
-He was dirty clothes, worn out boots, and no woman miserable.
+He was in dirty clothes, worn-out boots, and no woman miserable.
 Chili wasn’t sure he wanted to hear about anything this old codger had to say, but he is a guest, so he gets to speak.

 One cold miserable muddy morning these three German boys come walking across the battlefield holding a white hanky.
 They were giving up.
 Some of the boys wanted to shoot them, but our Captain said that wouldn’t be right to kill an unarmed man.
 Captain was funny that way.
 He was a preacher back in Kansas, so he tried to live by the word.
 Even in war.

 Those kraut boys were pitiful.
 No coats, dirty and scared, they were a mess.
 We fed them some grub and gave each a blanket and a tin of hot coffee with some brandy.
 They were grateful.
 One boy sobbed a bit, and then in pretty good English, thanked us for not killing them.
 His name was Frank.
 I liked that young fella.

 After a week with us, the men didn’t bother watching them anymore.
 Those boys helped with chores and even did KP for us.
 They were nice boys that didn’t want any part of this war, but like us, they were doing their duty.
 They were our prisoners, but we treated them like they were one of us.